Tasneem-I/Tasneem-I/README.md

 **`Developer/Creator`**
 <br>
 <p>Hey there!
 Thanks for dropping by!</p><br>
 <p style="text-align : justify;"> I'm Tasneem, a second year majoring in IT.
 I'm keen on diving into different domains, with a current focus on learning AI and big data.
-But, I also hold some curiosity towards blockchain and Cloudand wish to explore them
+But, I also hold some curiosity towards blockchain and Cloud and wish to explore them
 I've recently discovered a knack for online hackathons, so if you're looking for a teammate or just want to brainstorm some cool ideas, don't hesitate to reach out!
 </p>
 <br/>